ToxPuro/astaroth/acc-runtime/README.md

 `Fields` where the input and output buffers are the same (e.g. no stencil operations and writes in the same kernel).
 * `dims`
 Qualifier to give explicit dimensions to a`Field`.
 Without the qualifiers the behavior is equivalent to giving `AC_mlocal` as the dimensions.
 Se earlier code snippet for syntax.
+For an example using multiple sizes at the same time see the test `test/variable-dims`

 > Note: one can combine these to have communicated auxiliary `Fields`, without `communicated`, `auxiliary` `Fields` are not communicated.